johndmccrory/omeka-s-module-pageblocks/README.md

 This module adds additional modular, customizable page elements.
 It was built to be used in conjunction with [Multilingual](https://github.com/ivyrze/omeka-s-theme-multilingual), but you can, with varying levels of success, use it alongside other themes.

-The currently available blocks are:
+The currently available page blocks are:

 * Jumbotron search
 * Media + single column
 * Two column HTML
 * Three column HTML
 * List of topics

+There are also resource page blocks available:

+* Smart embeds

 ## Installation